Stop! Your Lease Extension in Longhope Could Be FREE

 Increase your lease and increase your Longhope property value

-It is conventional wisdom that a residential leasehold with over one hundred years remaining is worth approximately the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the property will be worth the same as a freehold for many years ahead.
+It is generally considered that a residential leasehold with in excess of one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 30 years remaining, the premises will be equivalent in value to a freehold for many years in the future.

 Lender Requirement